Registration and Morning Coffee

 In today’s polarized landscape, your brand can find itself at the center of political and social debates—whether you planned for it or not.
 How do you respond effectively without alienating key stakeholders?
 In this session, Lauren Gray will guide you through strategies for managing crises at the intersection of business and politics.
 You'll learn how to assess risks, craft messaging that aligns with your values, and navigate public scrutiny while maintaining trust and credibility.
 Be prepared to tackle tough conversations, make informed decisions, and lead with authenticity in an era of heightened expectations.

-Lauren Gray, Senior Vice President, Communications & Brand, Human Rights Campaign
+Lauren Gray, Litigation and Legislative Communications Consultant, Former Senior Vice President, Communications & Brand, Human Rights Campaign

 Controlling the Narrative in a Crisis: Managing Media Relations Under Scrutiny